majek/idea/site/014-ptrace-tutorial-1/main.md

 waitpid()
 ```

-The control flow is losely described by this diagram:
+The control flow is described by this diagram:

 <div class="image" style="height:392px"><img src="flow.png"></div>